Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-cHAsOhYP_0c.md

+---
+title: "Q&A: When you showcase removed stuff can you speak a little bit about why it was removed?"
+date: "2020-12-08"
+layout: transcript
+topics:
+    - "satisfactory-updates/satisfactory-2017"
+---
 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: When you showcase removed stuff can you speak a little bit about why it was removed?
 https://www.youtube.com/watch?v=cHAsOhYP_0c